wultra/ssl-pinning-ios/README.md

   The "empty" validation result typically means that the `CertStore` should update the list of certificates immediately.
-Before you do this, you should check whether the requested common name is what's you're expecting.
+Before you do this, you should check whether the requested common name is what you're expecting.
 To simplify this step, you can set the list of expected common names in the `CertStoreConfiguration` and treat all others as untrusted.

   For all situations, the right response on this situation is always to cancel the ongoing